Derick1530/Derick1530/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning web3
+- 🌱 I’m currently learning AI, Web3, Rust
-- 🤔 I’m looking for open sources where i can contribute
+- 🤔 I’m looking for a place where I can learn and improve as a person.
-- 💬 Ask me about blockchain  or anything related
+- 💬 Ask me about Frontend or anything related
-- 📫 How to reach me: twitter & whatsapp
+- 📫 How to reach me: twitter
 - 😄 Pronouns: He/His